 On the first day after surgery, you may notice some pink or reddish tears coming from your child's eye.
-His or her eye may be red for a week or more after surgery.
+The eye may be red for a week or more after surgery.

 Your child may have some mild pain and swelling around the eye.
 But the pain and swelling should go away after a few days.
-Your child should be able to do most of his or her usual activities in a day or two.
-Make sure your child goes to all follow-up visits so the doctor can make sure the surgery fixed the eye.
+Your child should be able to do most of their usual activities in a day or two.
+Make sure that your child goes to all follow-up visits so the doctor can be sure that the surgery fixed the eye.